Is AI Making Event Planners Redundant? The Honest Answer in 2026

 7 Event Planners Share How They Actually Use AI Every Day

-Seven anonymous planners describe real daily AI habits: drafting emails, cleaning notes, building agendas, and sanity-checking copy.
+Seven anonymised planners share real habits: RFPs, client emails, matchmaking, budgets, reports, briefings, and email sequences.
 No hype.
 Just what gets used on busy weeks.

 What AI Cannot Do for Event Planners: Honest Limitations in 2026

-AI can draft, sort, and summarise.
-It cannot own trust, liability, or on-the-floor judgement.
-Here is a straight list of limits every planner should know in 2026.
+AI can draft and sort text fast.
+It cannot read a room, verify live venue deals, or own client trust.
+Here is a straight list of limits for working planners in 2026.